 - It acts as the receipt of goods

 - It is an evidence of contract of agreement or contract of carriage

 To proceed further it is expected that one is well versed with the terms like Shipper, consignee, Receiver, carrier.

 Very brief introduction about these three functions

-Q: Can you think of last time you saw actual contact of carriage ?
+Q: Can you think of the last time you saw actual contact of carriage?

-Q: Are all bills of lading negotiable and serves as document of title ?
+Q: Are all bills of lading negotiable and serves as a document of title?
 Well not exactly.
 There are Different types of bill of ladings and some are negotiable too.